lantanagroup/FHIR.js/README.md

 # FHIR Version
 **4.0.0**

-FHIR.js currently supports FHIR version **4.0.0**.
+FHIR.js supports FHIR version **4.0.0** by default.

-If your implementation needs to support a more recent FHIR version, you may download the "FHIR Definitions" from the [FHIR Downloads](http://build.fhir.org/downloads.html) page in *JSON* format and load them into the FHIR.js module.
+If your implementation needs to support a specific FHIR version (as long as it is 3.6.0 or newer), you may download the "FHIR Definitions" from the [FHIR Downloads](http://build.fhir.org/downloads.html) page in *JSON* format and load them into the FHIR.js module.

 ```
 var ParseConformance = require('fhir').ParseConformance;